Gathering the required items

 - Make sure you press on both sides (the two long edges).

-- Make sure the CM4 is installed correctly: it needs to run parallel to the Home Assistant Yellow board.
+- Do a visual check to make sure the CM4 is installed correctly: it needs to run parallel to the Home Assistant Yellow board.

 Step 4Placing the thermal pads onto the CM4